egrinstein/egrinstein.github.io/_posts/2017-11-15-matplotlib.md

 Even though we can dispose the Axes how we want inside the figure, we usually do the same configuration over and over, creating equal-sized, equally-spaced rectangular Axes.
-So there is a shorthand to create a Figure with this kind of display: the $subplots$ function.
+So there is a shorthand to create a Figure with this kind of display: the **subplots** function.
 This one creates a Figure with a set of Axes disposed in a rectangular fashion inside.
 You dictate the fashion: The first argument dictates how many lines the grid will have, the second the number of columns.
 The subplot will give you a figure and a matrix of Axes.
 You access each Axes by its row and column, and fill it with plots, for instance.
 Let's create a 2x2 subplot, and fill it with different functions:

 ```python